MV Doulos’ faithful journey before beginning a new life next month

 Gracia Lee // June 10, 2019, 7:26 pm

-In 1999, after missionaries from Doulos played a part in peace talks in Papua New Guinea, UN ambassador, His Excellency Mr Noel Sinclair, said of the Doulos community: "Your floating missionary group of more than 30 nationalities is a demonstration of the reality and effectiveness of unity and reconciliation among people."
+In 1999, after crewmembers from Doulos played a part in peace talks in Papua New Guinea, UN ambassador, His Excellency Mr Noel Sinclair, said of the Doulos community: "Your floating missionary group of more than 30 nationalities is a demonstration of the reality and effectiveness of unity and reconciliation among people."
 Photo by Tom Brouwer, OM Ships International, published with permission.

 This July, former Operation Mobilisation (OM) ship MV Doulos will officially start a new chapter of her life as a ship hotel, Doulos Phos, docked permanently on Bintan Island.